An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star clusters: `Discreteness' stochastic acceleration and anti-normalization: The explicit expression of the orbit-averaged generalized-Landau kinetic equation in action-angle space

-The newly derived collision term, $\mathcal{C}_{A1}(f(\bmath{I}_{1},t))$, has a negative sign that brings one into thought of a `de-relaxation' effect.
-Yet, the fundamental relaxation process shoud be characterized by the square of the fluctuation in statistical acceleration, equation \eqref{Eq.dis_fluc_order}.
-Hence, it is more straightforward to combine the two collision terms in a more convenient form to extract the fluctuation effect.
-To do so, separate the terms into two associated with finite-scale effect $(\bmath{n}_{1}\neq\bmath{0})$ and infinitely-large-scale one$(\bmath{n}_{1}=\bmath{0})$
+The newly derived collision term $C_{A}(f(\boldsymbol{I}_{1},t))$ is negative, while we must characterize the relaxation process by the square of the fluctuation in the discreteness stochastic acceleration, equation \eqref{Eq.dis_fluc_order}.
+Hence, we combine the two collision terms $C_{A}$ and $C_{a}$ in a more convenient form to extract the fluctuation effect.
+To do so, first, consider the collision terms associated with the many-body relaxation effect $(\boldsymbol{n}_{2}=\boldsymbol{0})$ only.
+(See Section \ref{sec:import_discrete} for the relationship of the many-body effect and $\boldsymbol{n}_{2}=\boldsymbol{0}$).
+Then, label the summation of the collision terms as $C_{a}^{(\boldsymbol{n}_{2}=0)}$;